Dev123047/crystal_soteria/README.md

 Introduction :

 This project can be regarded as a simple "file management system".
 One might argue that this "Linux written in JavaScript".
 To some extent that is true(due to the GNU commands), but I prefer to call it the prior.
 This project is completely written in JavaScript.
 It uses HTML and jQuery.Terminal *just* to let us interact with the scripts.
+*Note: The HTML percentage might be seeming too much for the previous statement, but most of the HTML file is a JS Script.*

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------